freaktechnik/WebOfTXT/README.md

 ## Adapted I/O

-- All inputs as either a button, resistor, ultrasonic, voltage or color sensor.
+- All inputs as either a button, resistor, ultrasonic, voltage, line follower or color sensor.
 - All actors as either motor or single lamp output
 - Counters as read-only numbers and a reset action
 - Playing a built-in sound via action